Here’s wishing you a very Happy New Year! I have purchased the LOMS program, and I must thank you, for the videos have been immensely useful.

 This seems like it would be a fairly straightforward question to answer, but after giving it much thought and even speaking to a few others about it, I’ve concluded the answer is a bit complicated.

-First, let me explain why the nervousness thing is a legitimate criteria for the interview.
+First, let me explain why the nervousness thing is a legitimate criterion for the interview.

 So a big company is facing a $200 million decision.
 The executive in charge is uncertain as to what to do.
 In short, he doesn’t trust his own judgment, doesn’t trust that enough data is currently at hand to make an informed decision, or doesn’t trust his team’s judgment.